 Description

-The German chain of beauty stores Douglas has announced the closure of 97 shops and the conversion of another six in Spain, involving the collective dismissal of maximum 600 workers.
-The restructuring is part of an European reorganisation plan that also involves the centralisation of the management of the Southern Europe area's market operations.
+The German chain of beauty stores Douglas has announced the closure of 97 shops and the conversion of another six in Spain, involving the collective dismissal of a maximum of 600 workers.
+The restructuring is part of a European reorganisation plan that also involves the centralisation of the management of the Southern Europe area's market operations.